Create and Template During Load

 - EnterTthe Target Mapping panel in the C column next to the target object that you want to template.The Table Template screen appears, listing the values defined for the “templated” object.

-- Specify table parameters by editing the fields on the Table Template screen, and press the END key to exit.You are returned to the Target Mapping panel, and the value YES appears in the MAP column, indicating that the target object exists and has columns, which correspond to each of the columns in the source object.If the object you are templating has an index, you must create an index for your new objectSee theCA RC/Update™ for DB2 for z/OSdocumentation for details.
+- Specify table parameters by editing the fields on the Table Template screen, and press the END key to exit.You are returned to the Target Mapping panel.
+The value YES appears in the MAP column, indicating that the target object exists and has columns.
+The columns correspond to each of the columns in the source object.If the object you are templating has an index, you must create an index for your new objectSee theCA RC/Update™ for DB2 for z/OSdocumentation for details.